ErikaMelt/ErikaMelt/README.md

 ## 👋 Hi, I'm [eomac](https://github.com/eomac)

-I am a Data Science and Machine Learning enthusiast and currently pursuing a Master's degree in Data Science.
+I am a Data Science and Machine Learning enthusiast with a Master's degree in Data Advanced Analytics and Data Science.

 ## My Interests 👀